Automobile Liability in Tennessee as published in Volume 1, Issue 4, September 2000 Legal Update Newsletter and TRIAL Magazine 2004.

 o ALTERNATIVE DISPUTE RESOLUTION “ADR”

 Many of the ADR cases now are submitted to either court ordered or private “non-binding mediation” which is a form of alternative dispute resolution which has greatly reduced the number of jury trials.
 Alternative dispute resolution, commonly referred to as “ADR” is a topic of a future newsletter and is something which gets many of the cases settled short of a jury trial.
-Suffice it to say, before ADR there were many, many more trails submitted to juries for determination in open court as to the value of the case.
+Suffice it to say, before ADR there were many, many more trials submitted to juries for determination in open court as to the value of the case.
 Most of the jury trials are now submitted to some form of ADR prior to going to trial and, in fact, many of the cases are settled through this medium.
 There have been many famous quotes about the uncertainty of legal proceedings and the gamble which one takes such as the old adage that “Many a slip can occur twixt the cup and the lip,” “A bird in the hand is worth two in the bush,” and there are many more colorful although less well known truisms of the risks one takes when going into court to submit one’s case to a jury.
 However, it is the last resort when reason does not prevail.
 We are fortunate to have a system for dispute resolution when being left to the tender mercies of the insurance company does not produce a reasonable settlement offer in a particular case.

 o IN CONCLUSION